 Dr. Mueller’s doctoral research was in the area of French Immersion, and she now conducts research on pedagogical approaches that can support French Immersion, and on the experiences of former French Immersion students who are moving into career paths where they will use French.
 She presents frequently at conferences and for teacher organizations and school divisions, and to French Immersion parents on behalf of Canadian Parents for French.
 She is involved in French education at the provincial level, and works closely with local and regional school boards and jurisdictions to provide professional development for teachers of French as a Second Language and French Immersion.

-Simon Rainsbury is Vice President for MHPM Project Leaders.
+Simon Rainsbury is Senior Vice President for Colliers Project Leaders.
 Simon leads the development and operations across Western Canada (Manitoba, Saskatchewan, Alberta and British Columbia).
 Within the Colliers family, Colliers Project Leaders role is as the owner’s representative helping our clients ‘get it ready, get it built and get it performing’ with regards to real estate, facilities and infrastructure.
-Our role as the owner’s representative project manager is ensuring successful delivery of capital facilities and buildings to meet client and owner requirements.
+Our role as the owner’s representative project manager is ensuring successful delivery of real estate in infrastructure and facilities to meet client and owner requirements.
 Success is understanding why and how the facility and building will be used beyond the project.
-This currently includes multiple school projects across the Province for Alberta Infrastructure and Education, various school boards, and other private schools in Calgary, as well as the New Central Library in Calgary, and various projects for both the University of Calgary and Mount Royal University.
+This has included multiple school projects across the Province for Alberta Infrastructure and Education, various school boards, and other private schools in Calgary, as well as the New Central Library in Calgary, and various projects for both the University of Calgary and Mount Royal University.

 Simon has been on the CFIS Society Board since 2015 and currently chairs the Building and Grounds Committee.
 Simon’s aim in remaining on the board is to help oversee that the current master plan fits within the strategic vision of the school, sets a long term roadmap with respect to the campus, current and future facilities as well as to lend his expertise as the school develops over the coming years to set a legacy and long term vision.

 Marnie Rodgers is a valuable member of the CFIS community, bringing a wealth of experience ranging from marketing and promotions to entrepreneurism.